-We are a leading owner and operator of high-volume venues in North America that combine dining and entertainment for both adults and families under the "Dave & Buster's" and "Main Event" brands.
-The core of our concept is to offer our customers quality dining and various forms of amusement all in one location.
-Our amusement offerings provide an extensive assortment of entertainment attractions centered around playing games, bowling, and watching live sports and other televised events.
+We are a leading owner and operator of high-volume venues in North America that combine entertainment and dining for both adults and families under the "Dave & Buster's" and "Main Event" brands.
+The core of our concept is to offer our customers various forms of entertainment along with quality dining all in one location.
+Our entertainment offerings provide an extensive assortment of attractions centered around playing games, bowling, and watching live sports and other televised events.
 Our brands appeal to a relatively balanced mix of male and female adults, as well as families and teenagers.
 We believe we appeal to a diverse customer base by providing a highly customizable experience in a dynamic and fun setting.